Unemployment: Social

-Sociopolitical
+Political

-High levels of unemployment can be causes of civil unrest, in some cases leading to revolution, particularly totalitarianism.
-The fall of the Weimar Republic in 1933 and Adolf Hitler's rise to power, which culminated in World War II and the deaths of tens of millions and the destruction of much of the physical capital of Europe, is attributed to the poor economic conditions in Germany at the time, notably a high unemployment rate of above 20%; see Great Depression in Central Europe for details.
+Unemployment can cause of civil disorder, in some cases leading to revolution, particularly totalitarianism.
+The fall of the Weimar Republic in 1933 and Adolf Hitler's rise to power, which culminated in World War II and the deaths of tens of millions and the destruction of much of the physical capital of Europe, is attributed to the poor economic conditions in Germany at the time, notably a high unemployment rate of above 20%.

-However the hyperinflation in the Weimar Republic is not directly blamed for the Nazi rise.
-Hyperinflation occurred primarily in 1921 to 1923, the year of Hitler's Beer Hall Putsch.
+The hyperinflation in the Weimar Republic is not directly blamed for the Nazi rise, since hyperinflation occurred primarily in 1921 to 1923, the year of Hitler's Beer Hall Putsch.
 Although hyperinflation has been blamed for damaging the credibility of democratic institutions, the Nazis did not assume government until 1933, ten years after the hyperinflation but in the midst of high unemployment.

+A study found unemployment is associated with decreased trust in democracy.
 Rising unemployment has traditionally been regarded by the public and the media in any country as a key guarantor of electoral defeat for any government that oversees it.
-That was very much the consensus in the United Kingdom until 1983, when Thatcher's Conservative government won a landslide in the general election, despite overseeing a rise in unemployment from 1.5 million to 3.2 million since the 1979 election.
+That was very much the consensus in the United Kingdom until 1983, when Thatcher won the 1983 United Kingdom general election, despite overseeing a rise in unemployment from 1.5 million to 3.2 million since the 1979 election and decreasing popular vote percentage.